windy/wblog/README.md

 WBlog uses `mina` as automation deployment tool, uses `unicorn` as the Rack container.

-WBlog recommends `nginx` as reverse proxy server
+WBlog recommends `nginx` as reverse proxy server.

 It will be very fast.